Tudmotu/dotvim/README.rst

 * po.vim_ - Easier editing of GNU gettext PO files
 * json.vim_ - A syntax highlighting file for JSON
 * MatchIt_ - Extended % matching for HTML, LaTeX, and many other languages
-* vim-powerline_ - The ultimate vim statusline utility
+* vim-airline_ - The ultimate vim statusline utility
 * tabular_ - text filtering and alignment
 * javascript-libraries-syntax_ - A syntax extension for common javascript
   libraries